mdpham/minio-loompy-graphene/README.md

 `MinioObject` type has the typical minio properties as well as a field for presignedURLs.
 `LoomFile` type has the basic column/row attributes and shape fields.

+TODO:
+  - LoomFile type definition should implement a MinioObject interface
+  - env and proxies for yoyager so fastapi doesn't need to serve second endpoint ('/graphql')